Global Developmental Delay in Children (3 Months–3 Years): Early Signs Every Parent Should Know

 Evidence-based findings on developmental milestones, early screening tools, and intervention techniques for improved outcomes.

-A scholarly encyclopedia entry offering detailed insight into global developmental delay, its etiology, and intervention strategies.
+A scholarly encyclopedia entry offering detailed insight into developmental delay, its etiology, and intervention strategies.

 7. PubMed – Recent Studies on Developmental Disorders